aiven/aiven-docs/docs/products/kafka/howto/manage-acls.md

 Parameters:

 - `service_name`: Enter the name of your Aiven for Apache Kafka service.
-- `--principal`: Provide the principal in the format `User:<username>`.
+- `--principal`: Enter the principal in the format `User:<username>`.
-- `--operation`: Specify the Apache Kafka operation, such as `Read`, `Write`, `Describe`, `Delete`, or any supported operation.
+- `--operation`: Enter the Apache Kafka operation, such as `Read`, `Write`, `Describe`, `Delete`, or any supported operation.
+- Resource-specific parameters, specify at least one of the following based on your
+  requirements:
-- `--topic`: Specify the topic resource for the ACL entry.
-Use this when working with topic-based ACLs.
+  - `--topic`: Enter the topic resource.
-- `--group`: Specify the consumer group resource for the ACL entry.
+  - `--group`: Enter the consumer group resource.
-- `--cluster`: Specify that the ACL applies to the cluster resource.
+  - `--cluster`: Specify that the ACL applies to the Kafka cluster.
-- `--transactional-id`: Specify the transactional ID resource for the ACL entry.
+  - `--transactional-id`: Enter the transactional ID resource.
 - `--resource-pattern-type`: Specify the resource pattern type.
 Use `LITERAL` for exact matches or `PREFIXED` for pattern-based matches (default: `LITERAL`).
 - `--host` Optional: Specify the allowed host.
 Use `*` to allow all hosts.